syncfusion-content/javascript-docs/js/Diagram/Interaction.md

     var cloneHandle = ej.datavisualization.Diagram.UserHandle();
     cloneHandle.name = "Clone";
-    // set the position of the user handle. cloneHandle.position = UserHandlePositions.BottomLeft;
+    // Sets the position of the user handle. cloneHandle.position = UserHandlePositions.BottomLeft;
-    // set the user handle visibility.
+    // Sets the user handle visibility.
     cloneHandle.visible = true;
-    // define whether user handle should be enabled for multiple selection or not. cloneHandle.enableMultiSelection = true;
+    // Defines whether user handle should be enabled for multiple selection or not. cloneHandle.enableMultiSelection = true;
-    // set the size of the user handle. cloneHandle.size = 30;
+    // Sets the size of the user handle. cloneHandle.size = 30;

-    // customize the appearance of user handle cloneHandle.backgroundColor = "#4D4D4D";
+    // Customizes the appearance of user handle cloneHandle.backgroundColor = "#4D4D4D";
     cloneHandle.pathColor = "white";
     cloneHandle.borderColor = "red";